andreask/dvbloopback/README.txt

 obj-$(CONFIG_DVB_LOOPBACK_ADAPTER) += dvbloopback/
 to drivers/media/pci/Makefile

+You have to patch the dvbdev.c file as well:

 Patch drivers/media/dvb-core/dvbdev.c the usual way, example patches are in this repo.

 NB: if you are going to build a kernel v4.5.x or up, you need to patch the dvbloopback module with 4.5-linux.patch (it's in the repo).

-Having done this, proceed with make oldconfig, make allyesconfig or something like that.
+After this run the following command: make clean && make allyesconfig && make

 Alternative use: